 "We can train business development professionals in sales techniques, in understanding our agency's skills, and the needs and pain points of our prospective clients.
 We cannot, however, train people to be curious," Levitan said.
 "That means being actively curious about our staff and culture, our industry, the client's persona and category, and importantly, understanding the true value of our sales proposition.
-The bottom line is that curious people build stronger relationships and that is the essence of a great sales person.”
+The bottom line is that curious people build stronger relationships and that is the essence of a great salesperson."

-7) Can Build a Brand
+7. Ability to Build a Brand

 Agencies understand the importance of building a brand, creating a differentiated and meaningful market position, and generating awareness and value around the brand for their clients -- yet they so rarely do this for themselves.
 And that means most agencies are indistinguishable from another: They offer the same services, describe themselves in the same way, sell to anyone, and fail to communicate their value.

-New business professionals need to not only be able to define their brand but also be able to drive change throughout the marketing and sales practices of the company -- by defining an ideal client profile and qualifying which clients are a good fit (and which are not), marketing its firm, hiring and recruiting practices, and even determining its value through pricing.
+Business development professionals need to not only be able to define their brand but also be able to drive change throughout the marketing and sales practices of the company -- by defining an ideal client profile and qualifying which clients are a good fit (and which are not), marketing its firm, hiring and recruiting practices, and even determining its value through pricing.

-A new business development rep should be well-versed in setting and managing expectations with prospects so your firm can exceed those expectations.
+A business development development rep should be well-versed in setting and managing expectations with prospects so your firm can exceed those expectations.
 This might be about when a proposal will be delivered -- promising "tomorrow" when it typically takes your team three days to create a proposal is not acceptable -- or creating an accurate picture of what it will be like to work with your agency.
 This person needs to be able to communicate your agency's values, personality, and culture to help potential clients understand what it will be like to work with your team and if your point of views match up.

-9) Knows the Agency Business
+9. In-Depth Knowledge of the Agency Business

 While some will disagree with this, many believe that the person responsible for representing your agency in pitches or in "get to know you" meetings should have an understanding of the agency business and the services you are selling.
-Now, if the agency's owner can take over the role of a "closer," and you simply need a sales person to prospect and qualify, this is not as important.
+Now, if the agency's owner can take over the role of a "closer," and you simply need a salesperson to prospect and qualify, this is not as important.
 This might also not be necessary if you are willing to put in the time to train and budget to educate the person and give her a reasonable amount of time to ramp up.